-One of the most welcome sights in the world is that of a fire truck arriving at the scene of a blaze.
-You know that it means that the fire will soon be out and that highly qualified professionals with excellent training and the awesome equipment will be on hand to ensure the safety of life and property.
+One of the most welcome sights in the world is that of a fire truck arriving at the scene of a fire.
+You know that it means that the fire will soon be out and that highly qualified professionals with excellent training and awesome equipment will be on hand to ensure the safety of life and property.
 But how much did they spend on that fire truck and was it worth the money they took from your taxes to pay for it?

 A basic fire truck or engine with no equipment on it can cost as little as $250,000, but the price can go up to $6 million (rarely) depending on the type of vehicle.
 Then there’s the equipment too which can cost more than the truck itself.

 Is this a good investment?
 We’d like to think so and here’s what you need to know about fire trucks.

 Your # 1 priority is keeping your family safe.
 As a firefighter, I recommend everyone has updated smoke detectors that don’t require battery changes, like these ones from Kidde, a fire extinguisher, like this one from Amerex, and a fire escape ladder if you have bedrooms above the first floor, I recommend this one from Hausse.

 Table of Contents

 - How Much Does A Fire Truck/Engine Cost?

 - How Much Do Electric Fire Trucks Cost?

 - What Kind of Equipment Goes on A Fire Truck?